Rajas1010/Rajas1010/README.md

 - 👨‍💻 All of my projects are available at [here](https://github.com/Rajas1010?tab=repositories)

-- 💬 about me **Software Developer Intern at Aptean.
+- 💬 about me **Software Developer Trainee at Aptean.
 Enthusiastic IT graduate with a strong passion for coding and problem-solving.
 Skilled in Java, Python, and MySQL.**

 - 📫 How to reach me **Rajasekar.Rj100@gmail.com**